 When not actively practising midwifery you can find me cooking at home with my little cat, and sous-chef, Aine!
 I am excited to begin exploring the new outdoors of the area through camping and hiking as well.
 Overall, I am thrilled to have the opportunity to be part of your family’s birth experience and look forward to meeting you!

 Hello!
-I have been working at Strathcona Midwifery Collective since 2014.
+I have been working at Strathcona Midwifery since 2014, first on the Red team and now on the Dandelion team.

 I am a settler of European ancestry, and I grew up in Orangeville Ontario on the traditional territory of the Anishnabek, Haudenosaunee (Iroquois), and Ojibway/Chippewa people.
 Before pursuing midwifery, I obtained an undergraduate degree in human geography from Queen's University.
 Once I knew midwifery was the path I wanted to follow, I completed the 4 year Midwifery Education Program at McMaster University.
 During my training I had experiences working with midwives, nurses, obstetricians, and lactation consultants around South Western Ontario.
 I also did some training with midwives in Montego Bay, Jamaica.